Helping Kids Adapt to Ankle Bracing for Foot Conditions

 Read more about Foot Pain

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Jennifer M. Kern, DPM of South Carolina.
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Jennifer M. Kern, DPM from South Carolina.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in West Columbia, SC .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.